URLComponents quietly decodes what you carefully encoded

 print(components.url!.absoluteString)

 The callback URL’s encoding is gone.
-Colons and slashes in query values are technically allowed by RFC 3986, so URLComponents decoded them — producing a URL that is spec-compliant but broken in practice.
+Colons, slashes, and the nested ? are technically allowed in query values by RFC 3986, so URLComponents decoded them, leaving you with a URL that’s spec-compliant but broken in practice.
+WebKit may parse the unescaped ? as a second query delimiter, fail to extract the callback value, or reject the URL outright.

 The fix